 I. Abstainers Who Begin to Drink Benefit

-Middle-aged non-drinkers who began drinking in moderation experienced a 38% lower risk of developing cardiovascular disease.
-That’s in comparison to those who continued abstaining.
+Middle-aged non-drinkers who began drinking in moderation have a 38% lower risk of cardiovascular disease (CVD).
+That’s compared to those who continue abstaining.

 This is very important.
-That’s because it shows that was drinking rather than other factors that improves health and longevity.
+That’s because it shows that was drinking rather than other factors that improves health and long life.

-Learn more at Alcohol Abstainers Who Begin to Drink Reduce Their Risk of Cardiovascular Disease.
+Learn more at Alcohol Abstainers Who Begin to Drink Reduce Their Risk of CVD.

 II.
 Abdominal Aortic Aneurysm

-Drinking beer and wine in moderation was associated with a much lower risk of developing a dangerous abdominal aortic aneurysm.
+Drinking beer and wine in moderation was linked with a much lower risk of developing a dangerous abdominal aortic aneurysm.

-Read more at Abdominal Aortic Aneurysm and Alcohol Consumption.
+Read more at Abdominal Aortic Aneurysm and Drinking.

 III.
 Aortic Valve Sclerosis

 Researchers found that light to moderate drinking was linked with a lower risk of aortic valve sclerosis.
-Heavy drinking increased that risk.
+But heavy drinking increased that risk.

-Discover more at Risk of Aortic Valve Sclerosis Reduced by Drinking Alcohol.
+Discover more at Risk of Aortic Valve Sclerosis Reduced by Drinking.

 IV.
 Cardiometabolic Risk

-Cardiometabolic risk describes a person’s chances of damaging their heart and blood vessels.
+Cardiometabolic risk describes a person’s risk of damaging their heart and blood vessels.
 Risk factors include obesity, cholesterol, high blood pressure, and insulin resistance.
-Multiple factors greatly increase the cardiovascular risk.
+Multiple factors greatly increase the cardiometabolic risk.

-In a randomized clinical trial, researchers found that moderate drinking with dinner decreases cardiovascular disease risk.
+Researchers found that moderate drinking with dinner decreases this risk

 V. Cardiovascular Disease

-Researchers systematic reviewed and meta-analyzed prospective cohort studies.
+Researchers systematic reviewed prospective cohort studies.
 They analyzed 59 studies that involved 5,358,902 women.

-Not smoking was the single most important way to reduce the risk of CVD, CVD mortality, and all-cause mortality.
-Maintaining proper weight was also important in reducing those risks.
+Not smoking was the single most important way to reduce the risk of CVD, CVD death, and all-cause death.
+Keeping proper weight was also important in reducing those risks.
 Drinking alcohol in moderation greatly reduced risk as did being physically active.

-Learn more at Lifestyle and Cardiovascular Disease & Mortality among Middle-Aged & Older Women.
+Learn more at Lifestyle and CVD & Death among Women.

 Researchers studied nearly two million adults who were followed over time.
-Moderate drinkers had lower risk of developing cardiovascular disease than non-drinkers, former drinkers, or heavy drinkers.
+Moderate drinkers had lower risk of developing CVD.
+That’s compared to non-drinkers, former drinkers, or heavy drinkers.

-Explore more at Alcohol and Cardiovascular Disease: Moderate Drinking is Protective.
+Learn more at Alcohol and CVDe.
+Moderate Drinking is Protective.

 The risk of cardiovascular death dropped by 22% among those who had about two drinks daily.
 All-cause death also dropped greatly.

-See more at Drinking Alcohol and Mortality in Cardiovascular Disease Patients.
+See more at Drinking Alcohol and Mortality in CVD Patients.

 VIII.
 Cardiovascular Health

-They also found that it’s associated with much lower risks of coronary artery disease.
-In addition, it was much lower for type 2 diabetes, heart failure, and ischemic stroke.
+They also found that it’s linked with much lower risks of heart artery disease.
+Also, it was much lower for type 2 diabetes, heart failure, and stroke.

-Discover more at Alcohol and Cardiovascular Health (How Much to Drink for Good Health & Long Life.
+Discover more at Alcohol and Cardiovascular Health and Long Life.

-Researchers analyzed drinking and the risk of death from cardiovascular disease.
-They did so from data in nine large representative samples of the U.S. population.
+Researchers analyzed drinking and the risk of death from CVD.
+They did so from data in nine large samples of the U.S. population.
 Each followed individuals over time.

-They found that light and moderate drinking greatly reduced the risk of death from cardiovascular disease.
+They found that light and moderate drinking greatly reduced the risk of death from CVD.

-Find more at Drinking Alcohol and Risk of Cardiovascular Death.
+Find more at Drinking Alcohol and Risk of CVD Death.

 Researchers studied 10,530 hypertensive women.
 That is, women with high blood pressure.

-They found that moderate drinking is associated with greatly reduced risk of cardiovascular disease compared to lifetime abstainers.
+They found that moderate drinking is linked with greatly reduced risk of CVD.
+That’s compared to lifetime abstainers.

-Learn more at Alcohol and Cardiovascular Disease among Women with Hypertension.
+Learn more at Alcohol and CVD among Women with Hypertension.

 XI.
 Coronary Artery Disease (Heart Disease)

-Coronary artery disease is the leading cause of death for both men and women in the U.S. Another common name for coronary heart disease is heart disease.
+Coronary artery disease is the leading cause of death for people in the U.S. Another common name is heart disease.

 The medical evidence shows that drinking alcohol in moderation leads to lower risk of coronary artery disease.
 That’s one of the reasons it generally leads to longer life.

-Read more at Drinking and Coronary Artery Disease Risk in US Veterans: Effects of Alcohol.
+Read more at Drinking and Coronary Artery Disease Risk.

 In this cross-over study, researchers studied postmenopausal women.
 Thus, half the women drank alcohol.
 Then they abstained while the other half drank.

-During the periods when participants were drinking alcohol, blood factors associated with poor cardiovascular health dropped greatly.
+During the periods when participants were drinking alcohol, blood factors linked with poor cardiovascular health dropped greatly.

-These health benefits were obtained from drinking alcohol far in excess of official U.S. guidelines for women.
+These health benefits were obtained from drinking alcohol far in excess of official US guidelines for women.
 That’s because those guidelines are based on political and cultural factors.
-Unfortunately, they’re not based on medical ones.
+But they’re not based on medical evidence

 Learn more about the study at Cardiovascular Health Benefitted from Drinking Over Guidelines